zjr70/Starting-with-C/README.md

        http://www.apache.org/licenses/LICENSE-2.0

-    Unless required by applicable law or agreed to in writ
+    Unless required by applicable law or agreed to in writi